brixel-1984/TarasNumericalModellingCourse/README.md

-# Taras' Numerical Modelling Course
+# Taras' Numerical Modelling Course (the Python Way)
 Conversion of Taras Matlab models to Python 3

 Here you'll find Python 3 versions of some of the models originally developed in Matlab as part of Taras Gerya's introduction to Numerical Modelling.